 - Overly aggressive lane changes

-The injuries you suffer in a rear end accident will depend on the way the accident happened.
-However, there are some types of injuries that we see frequently.
-These include:
+The injuries you suffer in a rear-end accident will depend on the way the accident happened.
+However, there are some injuries that we see fairly often, which include:

-- The force of being hit from behind will push your body forward in the seat.
-Seat belts are designed to restrain you and prevent you from being thrown from the car, but they do not protect your head and neck from being thrust forward and whipped back in the impact.
-This sudden motion can tear your neck muscles and soft tissues.
-This painful and very common rear-end collision injury is known as whiplash.
+- Whiplash.
+The force of being hit from behind will push your body forward in the seat.
+Seat belts are designed to restrain you and prevent you from being thrown from the car, but they do not protect your head and neck from being thrust forward and whipped back in the impact, tearing your neck muscles and soft tissues.

 - Head injuries.
-A rear-end accident can cause you to hit your head on the dashboard, windshield, steering wheel or seat in front of you.
+A rear-end accident can cause your head to hit the dashboard, steering wheel, seat in front of you, or windshield.
 This may cause anything from a minor concussion to a traumatic brain injury.
-Even a simple concussion can lead to swelling and a lasting injury.

-Always see a doctor as soon as you can after any car accident.
+Always consult a doctor immediately after any car accident.
 Injuries like whiplash and concussions may not be immediately visible, yet there can be serious complications if you delay in seeking treatment.

-In one sense, rear end collisions are the same as any other car accidents.
-The person who caused the accident is legally liable and responsible for paying for your injures and all other damage that occurs.
+In one sense, rear-end collisions are the same as any other car accident.
+The person who caused the accident is legally liable and responsible for paying for your injuries and all other damage that occurs.
 This means that in any accident case, it is important to find out who is at fault.

 Sometimes, however, the driver in front causes the accident by making a sudden and unexpected maneuver such as changing lanes on the highway without using a signal.